JhoanGZ/Horus_Game/README.md

 ## Horus Dungean - Horde Survival Game
 ![HOrus Dungaen](https://github.com/JhoanGZ/Horus_Game/blob/main/Profile_Assets/Horus_Image)

 ## Overview

 This project was developed as part of a university module for video game development within the Software Engineering program.
 It involved collaborative work between several contributors, each bringing unique skills and perspectives to the table.
-Conceived to be a 3d game with pixel 2d assets and pixel art style.

 ## Project Description